NearNodeFlash/nnf-deploy/tools/crd-bumper/README.md

 Used in `internal/controller/conversion_test.go` to indicate where additional spoke conversion tests should be placed.
 Each kind will have its own `Context()` block within the main `Describe()`, and this should be the last statement within each of those Context blocks.
 Replace "GROUP.KIND" with the API's group and kind, using the same spelling and use of lower/upper case letters as found in the `./PROJECT` file.

+**+crdbumper:carryforward:begin="KIND.DIRECTION"**

+**+crdbumper:carryforward:begin="Epilog"**

+Used in `api/$SPOKE/conversion.go` to indicate that a segment of code should be carried forward as new spokes are created or as old spokes are removed.
+Use of this marker should be uncommon; it's almost always wrong to carry-forward code to a new spoke.
+Replace "KIND" with the API's kind, using the same spelling and use of lower/upper case letters as found in the `./PROJECT` file.
+Replace "DIRECTION" with "ConvertFrom" or "ConvertTo" to mark the section of code as being in a `ConvertFrom()` or `ConvertTo()` function.
+If the "Epilog" variation is used then this marks one or more `Convert_$API1_$KIND_To_$API2_$KIND()` conversion functions, or similar chunks of code, that are typically collected at the end of `conversion.go`.

+**+crdbumper:carryforward:end**

+This is used in `api/$SPOKE/conversion.go` to close the segment of code that was marked with `+crdbumper:carryforward:begin`.

 ## References

 ### Kubernetes